 1) Start with a clear default position

-A defensible baseline that aligns with common clinical practice is:
+A defensible baseline, aligned with common clinical practice:

-• Avoid defaulting everyone into iron-containing multis; iron should be targeted to those who need it.
+- Don't default everyone into iron-containing multis; target iron to those who need it.

-This is the kind of stance that reads as credible to clinicians and prudent to finance teams-without sounding preachy.
+That stance reads as credible to clinicians and prudent to finance teams, without sounding preachy.

 2) Target using low-friction triggers you already have

-The most scalable programs avoid collecting unnecessary personal medical details.
-Instead, they rely on signals that can be handled through appropriate, privacy-safe workflows (often through plan partners or third-party vendors).
+The most scalable programs skip unnecessary medical details.
+Instead, they use signals handled through privacy-safe workflows—often through plan partners or vendors.
 Examples include:

 3) Tie vitamins to “verification-grade” prevention

-If you want this to be more than a well-intended suggestion, connect it to real preventive actions.
+If you want this beyond a well-intended suggestion, connect it to real preventive actions.
+WellthCare, the first Health-to-Wealth Benefit System, makes this connection automatic by rewarding every verified preventive action with store dollars and retirement contributions, turning a well-intended suggestion into an actionable pathway.
 A clean model is to make supplement recommendations downstream of steps like:

 This makes the program safer and measurable, and it reduces the odds that employees self-prescribe high-dose products based on social media advice.